Mass Cultural Council logo

 No, your project or festival does not have to offer in-person programming to be eligible.
 Virtual programming is eligible as well.

 Festivals & Projects grants are intended to support activities that contribute to the cultural vitality of the community rather than benefiting any private individual or group.
 However, this does not mean that a large crowd of people needs to participate to satisfy the publicly available requirement.
-Funded activities should be available to the public or community by exhibit, performance, demonstration, reading, or other means.

-What do you mean by a festival, project, or activity that ‘intentionally serves portions of the general public requiring specific accommodations’?
+What do you mean by a festival, project, or activity that ‘intentionally serves portions of the general public requiring specific accommodations?

 Mass Cultural Council recognizes that portions of the general public require specific accommodations to engage in or experience the arts, humanities, and/or sciences.
 Projects, festivals, and activities intentionally serving these populations are also eligible for funding.
 Examples are seniors in care centers, incarcerated individuals, persons with disabilities, persons in recovery programs, etc.